AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

 This page is our recommendations/ideas for hybrid events (in-person plus online components).
 It may be out of place on scicomp.aalto.fi, but it's the best place we have to put them right now.
+Unlike other recommendations, this page is not just for teaching but applies to any type of event.